raspberrypilearning/star-collector/en/step_2.md

 --- task ---

-Select the Star GameObject and drag the StarController Script to the Inspector.
+Select the Star GameObject and drag the 'StarController' Script to the Inspector window.

-The Script will appear as a new component in the Inspector.
+The Script will appear as a new component:

 ![The Inspector window showing the Star Controller script component and public Spin Speed variable. ](images/starcontroller-script-inspector.png)